-There is a new ESP32-based board dedicated to artificial intelligence (AI) with voice wake-up and face recognition.
-The board is not yet available to the general public.
+The ESP-EYE is a new ESP32-based board dedicated to artificial intelligence (AI) with voice wake-up and face recognition.

 ESP-EYE First Impressions

-Taking a first look at the ESP-EYE board, I was impressed how small it was.
-Just with 21mm by 41mm, it is equiped with a 2 MP camera, on-board microphone, reset, boot, and function buttons and two LEDs.
-It features 4MB Flash, 8MB PSRAM, and Micro USB type-C connector.
+Taking a first look at the ESP-EYE board, I was impressed by how small it was.
+Just with 21mm by 41mm, it is equipped with a 2 MP camera, on-board microphone, reset, boot, and function buttons, and two LEDs.
+It features 4MB Flash, 8MB PSRAM, and a Micro USB Type-C connector.

 This board is exclusively dedicated to AI with voice wake up, and face detection and recognition.

 - ESP32 dual core Tensilica LX6 processor with WiFi and Bluetooth